syncfusion-content/maui-docs/MAUI/DataGrid/grid-events.md

 ## Cell Pointer Events

-The `Datagrid` provides the following Events to handle mouse pointer interactions to the cells.
+The `Datagrid` provides the following events for handling mouse pointer interactions with the cells.

 * [CellEntered]() : Called when the mouse pointer enters the cell.
-* [CellHovered]() : Called when the mouse pointer is hovered over the cell.
+* [CellHovered]() : Called when the mouse pointer hovers over the cell.
 * [CellExited]()  : Called when the mouse pointer exits the cell.

 ### CellEntered event